How Do You Define Mania, And What Are The Symptoms?

 What is a manic episode?

 Mania involves an elevated mood and a spike in energy levels for at least a week.
 It is a symptom of bipolar I disorder and can severely affect health and well-being.
 Mania is considered when the extreme mood shift impacts functioning levels.
 For some people with bipolar disorder, the symptom is accompanied by psychosis, paranoia, and significant delusions.
-Mania can also cause racing thoughts.
+Someone with mania might become irritable, euphoric, or easily distracted.
+Mania symptoms can also include racing thoughts, delusions of grandeur, and rapid speech.

 Mania is not happiness or positivity.
 To be diagnosed with mania, you must live with bipolar I disorder.
 Mania is also different from hypomania, which is a less severe form of the symptom seen in bipolar II disorder.